 Pro bono consulting for social entrepreneurs and NGOs selected through calls for projects.

 Specialized services for private companies, national and international public authorities and funders of energy access across the world.

 Sharing information through the publication of research articles and feedback reports.

 Over 1.3 billion people across the world don’t have access to electricity and 2.6 billion people still rely on the traditional use of biomass for cooking.
 Energy access is one of the major challenges of the 21st century as it is a lever for economic and human development, at both the individual and national levels.

-With this challenge in mind, ENEA has launched the ENEA Access Call for Projects to support Non Profits, NGOs, Technology Developers and Social Entrepreneurs in developing their energy access initiatives in Africa.
-To achieve this objective, ENEA has committed to providing each selected project with 30 - 100 days of its consulting services on a pro-bono basis.
-In 2017, ENEA will launch two calls for projects to select these projects developers.
+With this challenge in mind, every year, ENEA launches 2 Call for Projects to support Non Profits, NGOs, Technology Developers and Social Entrepreneurs in developing their energy access initiatives in Africa or Asia-Pacific (starting in 2018).
+To achieve this objective, ENEA has committed to providing each selected project with 30 - 50 days of its consulting services on a pro-bono basis.

 Why do we do this?
 It's simple.
 ENEA works with both big and small Energy Access actors all around the world.
 Some of the smaller actors potentially have exactly the type of local impact we're looking for but don’t have the budget to pay for normal consulting fees.
 ENEA Access Call for Projects was created to identify the world's best impact-driven energy access projects and to provide them with the support they need to be successful!

 Moreover, since June 2018, ENEA Consulting along with 3 partners, Total, SEForAll and Acumen, engaged even more to energy access in Africa through a new call for projects called "Energy Access Booster" by offering support to entrepreneurs in the field of energy access in Africa focusing on green mini-grids, sustainable mobility, refrigeration (cooling or cold storage) or energy for drinking water and agriculture.